Nabeeha013/PredictCare-Hospital_Appointment_Risk_and_Intervention_System/README.md

 PredictCare is an **educational machine learning project** and is not intended to replace medical professionals or make clinical decisions.

 The predictions demonstrate how machine learning can be applied to hospital appointment management and no-show risk analysis.

-## 👩‍💻 Project

-**PredictCare – AI No-Show Prediction**

-An educational project demonstrating the application of machine learning, data preprocessing, feature engineering, model evaluation, threshold tuning, and Streamlit deployment to a real-world healthcare-related problem.